-Our Coordinator, Nicole Johnston, will check in with you both every two months to see how you are getting on, get a progress report and find out if there is anything else we can do to help you both.
+Our Coordinator, Nicola Taylor, will check in with you both every two months to see how you are getting on, get a progress report and find out if there is anything else we can do to help you both.

 When the twelve months is over, we will ask you both to complete a short evaluation of your experience of the programme, tell us about the impact it has had on your work and let us know what you would change about the experience.